 According to the National Association of Resale and Thrift Shops, a Thrift shop is run by a not-for-profit organization to raise money to fund their charitable causes.
 Not-for-profit agencies usually obtain their goods through donations and are not obligated to thoroughly check the items to be resold in the store.
 Unlike retail stores, items are non-refundable.

-Some popular thrift stores are: The Goodwill Store, Savers, Salvation Army and always be sure to check the local Church, Hospital or School thrift shops in your area.
+Some popular thrift stores are: The Goodwill Store, Savers, Salvation Army, and also be sure to check the local church, hospital or school thrift shops in your area.

 Five benefits of shopping at a thrift store:

-2. Constant influx of merchandise with high turnover rate so there is always something new.
+- There is a constant influx of merchandise with a high turnover rate, so there is always something new.

-3. Bargain hunting is fun for some especially those hoping to resell for a profit.
+- Bargain hunting is fun for some, especially those hoping to resell for a profit.

-Five Benefits of shopping st a Consignment Boutique:
+Five Benefits of Shopping at a Consignment Boutique:

-1. The quality no doubt is much higher compared to thrift stores, given the fact that items are accepted after careful scrutiny in order to be resold.
+- The quality, no doubt, is much higher compared to thrift stores, given the fact that items are accepted after careful scrutiny in order to be resold.

-2. Boutiques are set up like a full priced retail store which enhances the shopping ambience.
-Usually they are neat, clean, organized, clearly priced with a friendly and helpful staff.
+- Boutiques are set up like a full-priced retail store, which enhances the shopping ambience.
+Usually they are neat, clean, organized, and clearly priced with a friendly and helpful staff.

-3. Some items will still have the original price tag which possibly means it’s never been worn and you can also clearly see how much you are saving.
-Many times the full retail store prices are 30% to 90% higher than what you will pay at a consignment shop.
-The great news is that consignment stores has their own markdowns in order to move inventory and to allow for newer items in store.
+- Some items will still have the original price tag, which possibly means they’ve never been worn, and you can clearly see how much you are saving.
+Many times the full retail store prices are 30 percent to 90 percent higher than what you will pay at a consignment shop.
+The great news is that consignment stores have their own markdowns in order to move inventory and allow for newer items in the store.

-4. There are more brand names to discover compared to a department store or retail outlet that you are used to.
-You are sure to find un-heard of designers and “new” styles for your wardrobe no matter the occasion.
+- There are more brand names to discover, compared to a department store or retail outlet that you are used to.
+You are sure to find un-heard of designers and “new” styles for your wardrobe, no matter the occasion.